Buying Guide to Outdoor Propane Heaters

 How to Safely Use a Propane Heater in a Garage

-Install a carbon monoxide detector in the garage and test it regularly.
+• Put a carbon monoxide detector in the garage, and check it regularly.

 Outdoor Gas Heater Bunnings

-When selecting a gas heater from Bunnings, pay close attention to heat output (MJ/h), build materials, and safety features such as tip-over shutoff, flame failure devices, and oxygen depletion sensors.
-If you’re looking for a statement piece that combines style with performance, consider an outdoor propane heater pyramid — a tall, glass-tube flame heater that not only delivers warmth but also creates an ambient focal point for your patio or alfresco area.
+When choosing a Bunnings gas heater, you should carefully consider factors like heat output (MJ/h), construction material, and safety features, including the type of tip-over shut-off switches, flame failure devices, and oxygen depletion sensors.
+If you’re after a statement piece that offers style and performance in one dramatic pack, the outdoor propane heater pyramid — or tall glass-tube flame heater — is both warm and a highly-spanning focal point for your patio or alfresco space.

-Models like the Havana Stainless Steel Pyramid Heateror Gasmate’s Deluxe Stainless Steel Pyramid Flame Heater offer powerful heat coverage, push-button ignition, and durable finishes that suit both residential and commercial spaces.
-Always follow the manufacturer’s clearance guidelines to avoid heat damage to awnings or walls, and remember that outdoor gas heaters are designed strictly for open-air use.
+Models such as the Havana Stainless Steel Pyramid Heater or Gasmate’s Deluxe Stainless Steel Pyramid Flame Heater provide powerful heat output across their range, push-button ignition, and finishes that are robust enough to blend in suitably with modern residential or commercial settings.
+Always follow the manufacturer’s clearance recommendations.
+To prevent heat damage to awnings or walls, outdoor gas patio heaters are not designed for use under awnings.

 Outdoor Propane Heater FAQs